 Mary Lewis was to marry in 1645, which in Springfield's typically self-conflicted way was the seed of her downfall as well as the fruition of her dreams.
 As a married woman, and before long a mother, too, the expectations put on her by the community, according to old world custom, were new and more onerous.
-She fell zine • Do not reproduce without permission of NEHGS.
+She fell foul of these expectations, as did her irascible husband Hugh Parsons, and the malice and mischief attributed to their doomed family was framed by witchery.